-- In September 2018, Caltrans released the 2018 California State Rail Plan, which established a statewide vision describing a future integrated rail system that provides comprehensive and coordinated service to passengers through more frequent service, and convenient transfers between rail services and transit.
+- In September 2018, Caltrans released the 2018 California State Rail Plan5, which established a statewide vision describing a future integrated rail system that provides comprehensive and coordinated service to passengers through more frequent service, and convenient transfers between rail services and transit.
 The plan recognized the challenges coastal erosion and sea level rise pose to the railroad tracks atop the eroding bluffs in Del Mar.
-It noted that about 50 trains on weekdays (mostly passenger), traverse the Del Mar Bluffs, and sea level rise will accelerate erosion of the bluffs, threatening stability and the viability of the route.
-The plan states "erosion by 2100 could eliminate the rail line completely, as well as adjacent homes, absent preventative measures." - In December 2021, SANDAG adopted the 2021 Regional Plan, which envisioned an expanded system of transit services to reduce greenhouse gases from automobiles, while promoting safe, clean, and economically friendly ways to move goods throughout the region and beyond.
-The 2021 Regional Plan envisioned the relocation, straightening, and double tracking of the rail line through the study area to a more climate resilient location that could reduce travel time and service reliability. - In June 2022, the California Coastal Commission issued a Federal Consistency Certification (No. 0005-21) for the Del Mar Bluff Stabilization V project, which required the removal of all shoreline armoring after the expiration of the 30-year authorization period.
-The 30-year authorization period was to "allow SANDAG to protect the important railway line while planning of the pursuing [its] relocation." - In August 2023, SANDAG released the San Dieguito to Sorrento Valley Double Track Del Mar Tunnels Alternatives Analysis Report, which refined five potential alignment alternatives based on the previous conceptual engineering study and evaluated them against a set of performance criteria.
+It noted that about 50 trains on weekdays (mostly passenger) traverse the Del Mar bluffs, and sea level rise will accelerate erosion of the bluffs, threatening stability and the viability of the route.
+The plan states "erosion by 2100 could eliminate the rail line completely, as well as adjacent homes, absent preventative measures." - In December 2021, SANDAG adopted the 2021 Regional Plan6, which envisioned an expanded system of transit services to reduce greenhouse gases from automobiles, while promoting safe, clean, and economically friendly ways to move goods throughout the region and beyond.
+The 2021 Regional Plan envisioned the relocation, straightening, and double tracking of the rail line through the study area to a more climate resilient location that could reduce travel time and service reliability. - In June 2022, the CCC issued a Federal Consistency Certification (No. 0005-21) for the Del Mar Bluff Stabilization V project, which required SANDAG to evaluate the removal of all shoreline armoring after the expiration of the 30-year authorization period.
+The 30-year authorization period was to "allow SANDAG to protect the important railway line while planning of the pursuing [its] relocation." - In August 2023, SANDAG released the San Dieguito to Sorrento Valley Double Track Del Mar Tunnels Alternatives Analysis Report7, which refined five potential alignment alternatives based on the previous conceptual engineering study and evaluated them against a set of performance criteria.
 Two of these alternatives were advanced to 10 percent conceptual engineering and were further analyzed for engineering and environmental considerations.
 Based on feedback from stakeholders and community groups, four additional potential tunnel portal locations were then also evaluated to further minimize impacts on the community and private properties.
-Additional conceptual alignments were considered at a high level to demonstrate potential connections between various portal locations.
+Additional